aws-powertools/powertools-lambda-python/docs/index.md

 A suite of utilities for AWS Lambda functions to ease adopting best practices such as tracing, structured logging, custom metrics, and more.

-!!! tip "Looking for a quick read through how the core features are used?"
+???+ tip "Tip: Looking for a quick read through how the core features are used?"

     Check out [this detailed blog post](https://aws.amazon.com/blogs/opensource/simplifying-serverless-best-practices-with-lambda-powertools/) with a practical example.

 ## Tenets